Seafood-Globalization-Lab/artis-hpc/README.md

 **Troubleshooting Tip:** If terraform states that it created all resources however when you log into the AWS console to confirm cannot see them, they have most likely been created as part of another account.
 Run `terraform destroy -auto-approve` on the command line.
 Confirmed you have followed the AWS CLI set up instructions with the correct set of keys (AWS access key and AWS secret access key).

-*A successful and complete model run will then proceed to the next step [Combine all ARTIS model outputs into database ready CSVs](#combine-all-artis-model-outputs-into-database-ready-csvs)*
+*A successful and complete model run will then proceed to the next step [Combine ARTIS model outputs into CSVs](#combine-artis-model-outputs-into-csvs)*

 ## Running Existing ARTIS HPC Setup